 Get exclusive member benefits & effect social change.
 Join Today

-Edema, also known as dropsy, is swelling caused by fluid retention.
-Edema usually occurs in the legs, ankles, or feet.
-But it can also occur in the hands, the face, or any other part of the body.
+Edema, called dropsy long ago, is swelling caused by fluid retention.
+This condition usually occurs in your legs, ankles, or feet.
+But it can also occur in your hands, face, or any other part of the body.
 If you have edema, how it’s treated varies depending on what caused it.

-Medications, such as those prescribed for high blood pressure, diabetes, or pain, can cause edema.
-Sometimes, edema is a result of damaged or varicose veins in the legs.
+Sometimes, edema is a result of damaged or varicose veins in your legs.

-A poor diet, especially a diet containing too much salt, can cause mild edema or worsen it when combined with other conditions.
-Lack of activity can cause edema.
-But spending too much time on your feet, especially in hot weather, can worsen it (Medline Plus, 2013).
+A poor diet, especially one containing too much salt, can cause mild edema or worsen it when combined with other conditions.
+Prolonged sitting and standing can also cause edema, especially in hot weather.

 To prevent edema, stay as physically active as you are able, avoid excess sodium in your diet, and follow your doctor’s orders regarding any conditions that cause edema.